Jenkos23/ALAB-320H.1.2---React-Fashion-Blog/README.md

 - A main section consisting of articles focused on various fashion topics.
 - A footer section that includes additional navigation and copyright information.

-The HTML utilizes semantic elements to ensure accessibility and improve SEO.
+The HTML utilizes elements to ensure accessibility.

 ### Key HTML Components: